by Nebula Haze

 However, their Flora trio is a winner.
-A tried and true favorite of mine, the GH Flora trio works very well for growing cannabis.
-Although it can be used in soil as well, it does best in coco coir and especially full hydroponic applications.
-I’ve used this nutrient system for almost a decade and I’ve been thrilled with it.
-Recently I started testing new nutrient systems so I can report back to our readers like you, but based on my years of success I know you’ll be happy with the Flora trio.
+A tried and true favorite of mine, the Flora trio works very well for growing cannabis.
+I’ve had great success with it in every grow medium including soil, coco coir, and hydroponics.
+I used this nutrient system for almost a decade and have always been thrilled with the results.
+I’ve been testing new nutrient systems so I can report back to our readers like you, but based on my years of success I know you’ll be happy with the Flora trio.
 Best for…

 - Coco Coir